-An eviiil, egotistical bio-geneticist, along with his sexy daughter, develops a hybrid half-shark/half-octopus for the US military.
+An eeevviiiil, egotistical bio-geneticist, along with his smart'n'sexy daughter, develops a hybrid half-shark/half-octopus for the US military (!).
 Code-named S11, the creature has been designed as the ultimate weapon in aquatic attack and defence.
 Natch.
 But when its control unit malfunctions during a test run, the S11 is accidentally unleashed and sets off in the direction of a popular tourist resort.
 Oh noes!
-Can our intrepid heroes - eviiil egotistical bio-geneticist’s sexy daughter and a buff ex-employee-turned slacker/mercenary - track down and capture the mutant killing machine before it snacks on a buffet of oiled-up, dressed-down holidaymakers?!
+Can our intrepid heroes - eviiil egotistical bio-geneticist’s sexy daughter and a buff'n'burly ex-employee-turned slacker/mercenary - track down and capture the mutant killing machine before it snacks on a buffet of oiled-up, dressed-down holidaymakers?!
 Can they heck!

 Half Shark.
 Half Octopus.
 All Killer.

 Opening with a barrage of sunny locations, frolicking beach babes and washboard-chested surfer dudes, the tone of Sharktopus is instantly set.
 Like the film’s more recent contemporaries such as Mega Shark vs. Giant Octopus, Mega Piranha and Shark Attack III: Megalodon, it is played purely for cheap laughs.
-In fact, Sharktopus follows these other films ridiculously closely in terms of story, too – the involvement of scientists-playing-god, evil military schemes, experiments with deadly animals gone wrong, old flames coming back to help destroy the monster, bug-eyed extras getting eaten by shit special effects and the revelation that the lady scientist/marine biologist/bio-mechanic is totally hawt when she takes off her glasses and lets her hair down.
+In fact, Sharktopus follows these other films ridiculously closely in terms of story, too – the involvement of scientists-playing-god, evil military schemes, experiments with deadly animals gone wrong, old flames coming back to help destroy the monster, bug-eyed extras getting eaten by 'special' effects and the revelation that the female scientist/marine biologist/bio-mechanic is attractive when she takes off her glasses and lets her hair down.
 Crazy!

-Sharktopus unfolds as a series of scenes featuring busty, bikini-clad lovelies and hunky himboes being attacked and eaten by the titular monster as they sunbathe, frolic, bungee jump, broadcast pirate radio shows, whatever, while our intrepid heroes bluster around after it, failing to stop it until one of them finally remembers that they can somehow blow up its brain.
+Sharktopus unfolds as a series of scenes featuring busty, bikini-clad babes and bronzed, hunky himboes being attacked and eaten by the titular monster as they sunbathe, frolic, bungee jump, broadcast pirate radio shows, whatever, while our intrepid heroes bluster around after it, failing to stop it until one of them finally remembers that they can somehow blow up its brain.
 Or something.
-Hey the science in these flicks is usually pretty basic, and inaccurate.
+Hey the science in these flicks is usually pretty basic.
 And have you seen the labs they create these monsters in?
 All pretty IKEA lighting and smooth surfaces.
-I want one.
 I suspect the lab in Sharktopus was the same one Tiffany used in Mega Piranha to create her, well, mega-piranhas.
 Also present is the obligatory love story in which the constantly bickering hero and heroine eventually fall for each other/rekindle a dead romance.
 Once order has been restored they walk off into a cheap sunset.